KSP-RO/RealFuels/RealFuels/Readme_RF.txt

 ==========
 Changelog:
+v6.5 \/
+*Add tanks to more FS parts
+*Disable TweakScale on any part with a ModuleEngineConfigs / ModuleHybridEngine*

 v6.4 \/
 *Allow fuselages to hold life support resources
 *Allow CONFIGs to have techRequired items (can limit available Engine Configs based on R&D nodes researched)